 There is a clear division of responsibilities between the Chairman and the Chief Executive.
 The Chairman is responsible for leading the Board, setting its agenda and monitoring its effectiveness.
 He meets regularly and separately with the Chief Executive and the other Non-Executive Directors.

 The Board has delegated certain responsibilities to the Audit, Remuneration and Nomination Committees.

-Raymond Duignan chairs the Audit Committee, with Zoe Morgan as the other member.
+Robert Beveridge chairs the Audit Committee, with Raymond Duignan as the other member.

-Raymond Duignan chairs the Remuneration Committee, with Marnie Millard as the other member.
+Marnie Millard chairs the Remuneration Committee, with Raymond Duignan as the other member.

 Internal controls and risk management

 The Board has overall responsibility for the system of internal controls to safeguard shareholders’ investment and the Group’s assets.
 It is also responsible for reviewing the effectiveness of those controls.
 They are designed to manage rather than eliminate the risks of failure to achieve the Group’s objectives, and can only provide reasonable, and not absolute, assurance against material loss and misstatement.
-We have employed additional staff to review current policies and procedures, and to test the systems.
+The Group has dedicated resource to the periodic review of its policies and procedures, and testing of its systems.